ARCHIVED-mean-stack/session-9/readme.md

 Now we can access the page at localhost://300X however the we need to configure a static assets directory.

-Add a static directory for our assets to server.js
+Add a static directory (using middleware) for our assets to server.js

 `app.use(express.static('assets'))`